MLB suspends Chicago’s Tim Anderson 6 games, Cleveland’s José Ramírez 3 for fighting

 The White Sox are 23 games under .500 and already planning toward next season after moving some veterans at the trade deadline.

-Anderson and Ramírez exchanged several punches near second base in the sixth inning with the Guardians’ All-Star third baseman landing a right haymaker to the White Sox shortstop’s chin, knocking him backwards onto the infield dirt.
+Blue Jays manager John Schneider joked that the timing of the suspensions may help his team.

-Players and coaches for both teams joined in and there were other flareups during the extended melee.
-The umpiring crew needed more than 15 minutes to get things under control so the game could be resumed.
-Chicago won 7-4.
+“I don’t hate the fact that Clase is unavailable tonight,” he said, “and I hope I Ramírez begins his suspension tomorrow.”

-The dustup began innocently with Ramírez sliding headfirst into second base with an RBI double.
+The dustup began innocently with Ramírez sliding headfirst into second with an RBI double.
 He slid between Anderson’s legs and seemed upset by a hard tag.
-Ramírez jumped to his feet and the two exchanged words with Ramírez pointing in Anderson’s face as second-base umpire Malachi Moore tried to step between.
+Ramírez jumped to his feet and the two exchanged words, with Ramírez pointing in Anderson’s face as second base umpire Malachi Moore tried to step between.

 Anderson then dropped his glove and challenged Ramírez by raising his hands and assuming a boxer’s stance.
 The players threw punches with Ramírez connecting with a blind punch that dropped Anderson on his backside and triggered both teams to join in.